 In September 2006, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 157, Fair Value Measurements, which was primarily codified in FASB Accounting Standards CodificationTM (ASC) Topic 820, Fair Value Measurements and Disclosures.
-FASB ASC 820 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
-FASB ASC 820 did not require any new fair value measurements.
-FASB ASC 820 was initially effective for Neoprobe beginning January 1, 2008 for nonfinancial assets and nonfinancial liabilities recognized or disclosed at fair value on at least an annual basis.
-In February 2008, the FASB decided to allow entities to electively defer the effective date of FASB ASC 820 until January 1, 2009 for nonfinancial assets and nonfinancial liabilities that are not recognized or disclosed at fair value on at least an annual basis.
-We began applying the fair value measurement and disclosure provisions of FASB ASC 820 to nonfinancial assets and liabilities effective January 1, 2009.
+This statement defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
+This statement did not require any new fair value measurements.
+This statement was initially effective for Neoprobe beginning January 1, 2008 for nonfinancial assets and nonfinancial liabilities recognized or disclosed at fair value on at least an annual basis.
+In February 2008, the FASB decided to allow entities to electively defer the effective date of this statement until January 1, 2009 for nonfinancial assets and nonfinancial liabilities that are not recognized or disclosed at fair value on at least an annual basis.
+We began applying the fair value measurement and disclosure provisions of this statement to nonfinancial assets and liabilities effective January 1, 2009.
 The application of such was not material to our consolidated results of operations or financial condition.

 In December 2007, the FASB issued SFAS No. 141(R) (revised 2007), Business Combinations, which was primarily codified in FASB ASC Topic 805, Business Combinations.
-FASB ASC 805 requires that the acquisition method (formerly called the purchase method) of accounting be used for all business combinations and for an acquirer to be identified for each business combination.
-FASB ASC 805 defines the acquirer as the entity that obtains control of one or more businesses in the business combination, establishes the acquisition date as the date that the acquirer achieves control and requires the acquirer to recognize the assets and liabilities assumed and any noncontrolling interest at their fair values as of the acquisition date.
-FASB ASC 805 also requires, among other things, that the acquisition-related costs be recognized separately from the acquisition.
-FASB ASC 805 applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008, and was adopted by Neoprobe beginning January 1, 2009.
-The adoption of FASB ASC 805 did not impact our consolidated results of operations or financial condition.
-The effect the adoption of FASB ASC 805 may have on us in the future will depend on the nature and size of acquisitions we complete in the future, if any.
+This statement requires that the acquisition method (formerly called the purchase method) of accounting be used for all business combinations and for an acquirer to be identified for each business combination.
+This statement defines the acquirer as the entity that obtains control of one or more businesses in the business combination, establishes the acquisition date as the date that the acquirer achieves control and requires the acquirer to recognize the assets and liabilities assumed and any noncontrolling interest at their fair values as of the acquisition date.
+This statement also requires, among other things, that the acquisition-related costs be recognized separately from the acquisition.
+This statement applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008, and was adopted by Neoprobe beginning January 1, 2009.
+There have been no acquisitions since the adoption of this statement.
+The effect the adoption of this statement will have on us will depend on the nature and size of acquisitions we complete in the future, if any.

 Also in December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements - an Amendment of ARB No. 51, which was primarily codified in FASB ASC Topic 810, Consolidation.
-FASB ASC 810 establishes accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
-FASB ASC 810 is effective for fiscal years and interim periods within those fiscal years beginning on or after December 15, 2008, and was adopted by Neoprobe beginning January 1, 2009.
-FASB ASC 810 is being applied prospectively as of the beginning of the fiscal year in which it was adopted, except for the presentation and disclosure requirements.
+This statement establishes accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
+This statement is effective for fiscal years and interim periods within those fiscal years beginning on or after December 15, 2008, and was adopted by Neoprobe beginning January 1, 2009.
+This statement is being applied prospectively as of the beginning of the fiscal year in which it was adopted, except for the presentation and disclosure requirements.
 The presentation and disclosure requirements are being applied retrospectively for all periods presented.
-The adoption of the new provisions of FASB ASC 810 did not have a material effect on our consolidated results of operations or financial condition.
+The adoption of this statement did not have a material effect on our consolidated results of operations or financial condition.